Academy Xi Blog

 4. Measure long-term impact: Develop KPIs that track not only short-term performance but also the long-term social impact of AI innovations.

-Example: A software company developing AI for public services can ensure their solutions meet high standards of accessibility and fairness by aligning with ethical frameworks.
+Example: A software company developing AI for public services can ensure their solutions meet high standards of accessibility and fairness by aligning with AI ethics frameworks.

 Building an Ethical AI Ecosystem: A Collaborative Approach